 The budget allocates \$136.2 million to fully fund the Geographic Cost of Education Index (GCEI), which provides additional funding to school systems whose educational costs are above the state average.
-However, half of that amount is provided at the discretion of the Governor, who subsequently chose to direct the discretionary \$68.1 million toward state pension liabilities.
+However, half of that amount is provided at the discretion of the governor, who declined to provide the \$68.1 million.
 Senate Bill 183 stipulates that if GCEI is not fully funded in 2015-16, its funding becomes mandatory beginning with the 2016-17 budget.
 In addition, contingency language in the budget redirects an additional \$4 million in Cigarette Restitution Funds to GCEI from the Aid to Nonpublic Schools Textbook and Technology Program.